Linda-Angulo-Lopez/IBM-DevOps/README.md

-# IBM-DevOps-Micro
+# IBM CAD101EN

-GitHub Sign Up &amp; Create Repo
+### Introduction to Cloud Development with HTML, CSS, and JavaScript

-Objectives
+- GitHub Sign Up &amp; Create Repo, Objectives

 After completing this lab, you will be able to:

               Describe GitHub
               Create a GitHub account
               Add a project / repository
               Create and edit a file
               Upload and commit a file